Frequently Asked Questions

 Any ash that is remaining after the order is made will be returned to you with the memorials.
 If requested, I can scatter the ash in nature, respectfully and with permission of the land owner.

 I offer a wide range of colors, including various shades of colors from the rainbow and reactive hues that transform with heat/flame exposure.
-I greatly value when clients share photos and stories, as it helps me create more personalized pieces.
-I also appreciate the creative freedom to craft something truly unique for each individual.
+I greatly value when clients share photos, stories, concepts or favorite colors to help my utilize my palate to make something special for them.

 I approach this work with the utmost seriousness, viewing it as a deeply spiritual process.
 Every memorial I create is treated with the highest level of respect and care.
 Upon arrival at my studio, clients' ashes are carefully labeled and organized.
 I work with only one set of ashes at a time, ensuring the integrity of each piece, and all tools are thoroughly cleaned between the creation of each keepsake.